 Puppies LOVE to chew, and they are of the opinion that everything is edible until proven otherwise!
 Chewing fills basic canine needs and you cannot (and should not) stop your pup from chewing - but you do need to make sure he only exercises his jaws on appropriate chew toys.
-The good news is that all this chewing stuff usually peaks during the teething phase, and then diminishes slowly as long as you've been consistent about corrections and providing guidance and toys.
+The good news is that all this chewing stuff usually peaks during the teething phase, and then diminishes slowly if you have been consistent about corrections and providing guidance and toys.